HIGHLIGHTS-UK's Sunak sets out multi-billion-pound spending plans | Business

 Finance minister Rishi Sunak set out multi-billion-pound public investments alongside tight controls on day-to-day outlays in his budget speech and three-year spending plan on Wednesday.
 Below are highlights of Sunak's speech in parliament:

-ON INFLATION The House will recognize the challenging backdrop of rising inflation.
-Inflation in September was 3.1% and is likely to rise further - the OBR expects CPI to average 4% over next year.
+ON INFLATION The House will recognise the challenging backdrop of rising inflation.
+Inflation in September was 3.1% and is likely to rise further - the OBR expect CPI to average 4% over next year.

 The pressures caused by supply chains and energy prices will take months to ease.
 It would be irresponsible for anyone to pretend that we can solve this overnight.
 ON FISCAL POLICY